 For examples of the above, please see this recipe Gist.

-- This largely depends on the quality of the CAPTCHA.
+This largely depends on the quality of the CAPTCHA.
 Unfortunately the more difficult a CAPTCHA is to break, the more unfriendly it is to the end user.
-This honeypot module was created because we don’t like CAPTCHAs cluttering up our forms.
-Our recommendation is to try this module first, and if you find that it doesn’t stop enough spam, then employ more challenging anti-spam techniques.
+This honeypot module was created because I don’t like CAPTCHAs cluttering up my forms.
+My recommendation is to try this module first, and if you find that it doesn’t stop enough spam, then employ more challenging anti-spam techniques.

 Συνεισφέροντες & Προγραμματιστές

 “Honeypot for Contact Form 7” είναι λογισμικό ανοιχτού κώδικα. Οι παρακάτω έχουν συνεισφέρει στη δημιουργία του.Συντελεστές